curiousbrutus/NeuroMatchEyo/README.md

 I practiced and enjoyed it very much.

-Source:  Assignments and the assignments are published at http://pages.github.uio.no/IN3110/assignments/assignments/
+Source:  Assignments are published at http://pages.github.uio.no/IN3110/assignments/assignments/